KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 If the framebuffer format and colorspace is known to the implementation then a format and colorspace shall be chosen to preserve the range and precision of the SMPTE ST 2084 transfer function.
 If available, a framebuffer colorspace that is compatible with the color primaries of ITU BT.2020 shall be used.
-If this colorspace is used the source color images must be converted from linear ITU BT.709 values to ITU BT.2020 linear values, where applicable depending on texture target and source format.
+If this colorspace is used then the display output value that is written to the framebuffer shall be in a compatible colorspace.

 For HDR output,  a range extension value of 59.5208 and gamma of 2.4 shall be used.

 **Implementation notes**

 Conversion of color primaries to ITU BT.2020 could be done after loading of a PNG/JPEG and after the image has been gamma expanded from sRGB to linear.
+Another solution would be to perform render calculation in BT.709 colorspace and convert to target colorspace before writing out values to the framebuffer.

 ### SDR capable display